-The symposium is co-lead by Norwich University’s Peace and War Center and the Macedonia Military Academy General Mihailo Apostolski in Skopje.
-The participating NU students were also named Spring 2016 Norwich University Peace and War Fellows.
+The symposium is co-led by Norwich University’s Peace and War Center and the Macedonia Military Academy General Mihailo Apostolski in Skopje.
+The participating NU students were also named Spring 2016 Norwich University Peace and War fellows.
 They are James Verderico ‘16, Olivia DeSpirito ‘16, Sam DeLong ‘16 and Kendall Manning ’17.

-They will assist during the training course and document their experience on the Norwich University Facebook page.
+They will assist during the training course and document their experience on Norwich University’s Facebook page.

-Morris directs Norwich University’s new Peace and War Center (PAWC).
-He developed the grant awarded by NATO to PAWC to help craft the counterterrorism advanced training course.
+Morris, who directs Norwich University’s new Peace and War Center, developed the grant awarded by NATO to PAWC to help craft the counterterrorism advanced training course.